• Skip to primary navigation

 Paragraph 4- Main Body 2

-You can group information together in paragraph 3 and 4 by time or location, depending on the question asked.
+You can group information in paragraphs 3 and 4 by time or location, depending on the question asked.

 Look at the sample answer below to see how I have used this structure.